dont-rely-on-nulls/dont-rely-on-nulls.github.io/content/english/_index.md

 features:
   - title: "Quality as Paramount"
     image: "/images/service-1.png"
-    content: "In our projects, we merge professional expertise with our flamable passion in functional programming --- all of it with a commitment to delivering solutions on time and within budget.
+    content: "In our projects, we merge professional expertise with our blazing passion in functional programming --- all of it with a commitment to delivering solutions on time and within budget.
 From the ground up, we leverage both practical and theoretical strategies to create reliable software solutions that meet our clients' requirements whilst aiming to exceed expectations.
 We value partnerships with the open-source community, fostering an environment where diverse perspectives converge to shape tailored solutions that best fit the product."
     button:
       enable: true
       label: "Get to know Us"